oleander/rfix-rb/README.md

 Includes a RuboCop formatter with syntax highlighting and build in hyperlinks for offense documentation.

 Holds the same CLI arguments as RuboCop.
 Run `rfix --help` for a complete list or `rfix` for supported commands.
 Here are a few examples to get you started:

-- `$ rfix local --list-files` Auto-fixes commits and lists files not yet pushed to upstream
+- `rfix local` Auto-fixes commits not yet pushed to upstream
-- `$ rfix branch stable --dry` Lints commits between `HEAD` and `stable`
+- `rfix origin` Auto-fixes commits between `HEAD` and origin branch
-- `$ rfix origin --untracked` Auto-fixes untracked files and commits since first branching
+- `rfix lint` Lints commits and untracked files not yet pushed to upstream

 ![Printscreen](resources/ps.png)